Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • Choice metric: Needs improvement, average, and excellent.

-• Single score: Single measurement such as 40-yard dash.
+• Single score: Single measurement such as a 40-yard dash.

 • Multi scores: Record multiple scores such as pop-time.